-- (d) There shall be no more than one ground sign within 1000 linear feet of another ground sign on the same lot. - (c) All ground signs allowed for primary facades shall be placed between the primary facade and the street the primary facade faces. - (d) All ground signs allowed for secondary facades shall be placed between the secondary facade and the street the secondary facade faces.
+- (d) There shall be no more than one ground sign per street frontage per lot. - (c) All ground signs allowed for primary facades shall be placed between the primary facade faces. - (d) All ground signs allowed for secondary facades shall be placed between the secondary facade and the street the secondary facade faces.

 Sec.
 20-59.
-Canopy Signs
+Canopy Signs Directional Signs